OmarAguilera/activity-main-5/README.md

 # odoo exercise by Omar Silva Aguilera 👨‍💻🎨
 This is the Odoo's exercise (final version).
-You can see the site on action directly here: Thank you :) The comments and feedback about the mockup are in this same repository in the comments.txt file.
+The comments and feedback about the mockup are in this same repository in the comments.txt file.
 But also on the readme file.
 Thank you ;)

 First of all thank you for the opportunity, your support and your time for reviewing this work.
 I have made it with love and passion.

-The indications of this activity, some observations were requested regarding the design.
+On the instructions for this activity, some observations were requested regarding the design.
 So the questions were:

 What do you find good/bad in this mock-up?